 - vegetable oil (for frying)

 - Mix the teff and water, and leave it somewhere warm to ferment for 1-3 days.
-It should develop a nice bubbly starter pretty quickly.
+It should develop into a nice bubbly starter pretty quickly.

 - When ready to cook, add salt to taste (about ½ tsp).